Report court incidents and seized items

 Reporting seized items

 Security officers will temporarily confiscate or permanently seize any prohibited or illegal items brought to the courthouse.
+Security officers record such items in the seized items report.

 Types of seized items